deleonab/Automating-Infrastructure-with-Terraform2/infrastructure-documentation-v2.md

 }
 ```

-### To tag our resources we can merger the default with the unique
+### To tag our resources we can merge the default tags with the resource name
 ```
 tags = merge(
     var.tags,